 Another difference when working with a technology consultant on a design-build project is the use of the submittal process.
 Submittal drawings and mock-ups are reviewed and responded to by the technology consultant to make sure installations are efficient.
 They also ensure what’s been priced and planned for installation meets owner requirements.

-The driving factors behind product selection for many integrators are: 1.
+The driving factors behind product specifications for many integrators are: 1.
 Best profit margins for their business 2.
 Manufacturer incentives 3.
 What they have excess inventory on from another project.
 While an integrator may come in on budget, the products may not meet quality expectations or functional requirements from the owner.
 Conversely, if there is not enough oversight on the integrator, they may specify costly products that are way more advanced than what the owner needs.

 Technology consultants start with functionality defined by the owner and select the product that best fits the project requirements.
 The goal is to deliver a functional solution to the project within its budget.
 HSJ designs solutions that enable future growth without exceeding budget constraints.